Access the latest, most up-to-date COVID-19 resources, policies, and news for faculty, students, and staff of the GTU here>>

 Our new president shares thoughts on interreligious education, diversity within community, and the mix of scholarship and religious commitment that makes the GTU unique.

 Rabbi Daniel L. Lehmann became the eighth president in the fifty-six-year history of the Graduate Theological Union when he took office on August 1, 2018.
-President Lehmann brings to the GTU a profound passion for interreligious dialogue and scholarship, an entrepreneurial spirit, and significant background in program development, fundraising, and student recruitment.
+As president and professor of pluralism and Jewish thought, Rabbi Lehmann brings to the GTU a profound passion for interreligious dialogue and scholarship, an entrepreneurial spirit, and significant background in program development, fundraising, and student recruitment.
 He has more 30 years of experience as a leader and educator within the Jewish community, most recently as president of Hebrew College outside Boston, where he also served as professor of pluralism and chaired the board of trustees of the multireligious Boston Theological Institute.
 SKYLIGHT is happy to share this conversation with the GTU’s new president.

 Tell us a little bit about yourself.
 How do your interests, background, and past experiences prepare you to serve as president of the GTU?